 The DDPG agent approximates the long-term reward given observations and actions by using a critic value function representation.
 The agent also decides which action to take given the observations, using an actor representation.
 The actor and critic networks for this example are inspired by .

-For more information on creating a deep neural network value function representation, see Create Policy and Value Function Representations.
+For more information on creating a deep neural network value function representation, see Create Policies and Value Functions.
 For an example that creates neural networks for DDPG agents, see Train DDPG Agent to Control Double Integrator System.

 Create the networks in the MATLAB workspace using the